Our Story

 TOOF Arrival at State-Sanctioned Encampment

 As the COVID pandemic rolled along, we saw a humanitarian disaster beginning to emerge in East Austin: A State-sanctioned encampment was desperately in need of service provision and coordination.
 After talking with the State, TOOF was able to step up and fill that role.
 We arrived on-site and began a needs assessment and interview process with the people staying there in August 2020.
+CLICK HERE to download the report on our initial needs assessment.

 Leadership Committee and Esperanza Community Formed